graphprotocol/graph-node/docs/environment-variables.md

   to 0.5 for the `REBUILD_THRESHOLD` and 0.05 for the `DELETE_THRESHOLD`;
   they must be between 0 and 1, and `REBUILD_THRESHOLD` must be bigger than `DELETE_THRESHOLD`.
+- `GRAPH_STORE_WRITE_BATCH_DURATION`: how long to accumulate changes during syncing into a batch before a write has to happen in seconds.
+The default is 300s.
+Setting this to 0 disables write batching.
+- `GRAPH_STORE_WRITE_BATCH_SIZE`: how many changes to accumulate during syncing in kilobytes before a write has to happen.
+The default is 10_000 which corresponds to 10MB.
+Setting this to 0 disables write batching.